Doug Harvey (artist): Life

-Harvey's art work ranges across painting, collage, found objects, film and video, performance, installation, publications, and sound.
+Harvey's artwork ranges across painting, collage, found objects, film and video, performance, installation, publications, and sound.
 He has an ongoing series related to a set of found moldy 35mm slides and has exhibited them throughout Los Angeles at art spaces including The Hammer Museum, The Museum of Jurassic Technology, Jancar Gallery, Los Angeles Valley College Art Gallery, another year in LA, and the California Museum of Photography.
 He received his MFA in Painting from UCLA in 1994 and has exhibited extensively, including over a dozen solo shows at LA galleries including POST, High Energy Constructs, and Jancar Gallery.

-Reviewing his solo debut at POST Gallery, St. Sebastian Tom Sawyer Cathy Mishima Expo 67, LA Times critic David Pagel wrote "Harvey's art makes the most outlandish conspiracy theorist look like a stodgy logician."
+Reviewing his solo debut at POST Gallery, St. Sebastian Tom Sawyer Cathy Mishima Expo 67, LA Times critic David Pagel wrote, "Harvey's art makes the most outlandish conspiracy theorist look like a stodgy logician."
 Art in America critic Constance Mallinson said of his October 2010 solo painting show Unsustainable at Jancar Gallery "Harvey's work reeks of rot and decay."
-On the occasion of Untidy, Harvey's mid-career survey at LA Valley College, LA Times' Christopher Knight commented "the raging torrent of modern media-culture is his medium, and the paintings, collages, drawings and sculpture seem to regard it as a revealing cesspool of bleak but salvageable fun."
+On the occasion of Untidy, Harvey's mid-career survey at LA Valley College, LA Times' Christopher Knight commented, "the raging torrent of modern media-culture is his medium, and the paintings, collages, drawings and sculpture seem to regard it as a revealing cesspool of bleak but salvageable fun."

 Since the mid-1980s, Harvey has worked closely with the improvisational audio collage collective Mannlicher Carcano, facilitating their numerous self-released recordings, video documentation, participation in gallery and museum exhibitions, and, since 1997, the Los Angeles portion of their weekly tele-linked international radio broadcast The Mannlicher Carcano Radio Hour.
 Other musical affiliations include Tenacious Mucoid Exudate, Fireworks (Flugeldar), The Charles Ray Experience, F (Fauxmish), The New Suicide Revolutionary Jazz Bad, and The Friendliness Happening.

-Harvey has taught at UCLA's graduate school and Cal Arts, where he initiated classes in Outsider Theory and 'patacritical Interrogation Techniques.
+Harvey has taught at UCLA's graduate school and California Institute of the Arts, where he initiated classes in Outsider Theory and 'patacritical Interrogation Techniques.
 In 2013 AC Books published Harvey's patacritical Interrogation Techniques Anthology Volume 3, a collection of 'patacritical writings and research with contributions from Peter Blegvad, Craig Baldwin, Clayton Eshleman, Christine Wertheim, Richard Shaver, steve roden, Edward Lear, Jerome Rothenberg, and others.
 Harvey currently teaches Studio Art and Art History at West Los Angeles College.